You Can Help

 • Research is showing us that people are drinking more during this pandemic.
 Additionally, March 2020 saw the highest number of gun sales ever recorded.
 Domestic violence and guns are a deadly combination.
 The presence of a gun in domestic violence situations increases the risk of homicide by 500 percent.

-• Additional family stress—24/7 togetherness, home-schooling children, increased isolation, job losses and overall economic uncertainties—accelerates domestic violence.
+• Additional family stress—24/7 togetherness, home-schooling children, increased isolation, job losses and overall economic uncertainties—accelerates domestic abuse.
 Other community resources, such as faith-based organizations, schools, and other non-profit organizations are scaling back services.
-Victims don’t have outlets for escape, and networks of support aren’t available to provide help and accountability for families at risk for domestic violence.
+Victims don’t have outlets for escape, and networks of support aren’t available to provide help and accountability for families at risk for domestic abuse.

 • Impact of COVID-19 on Safe Harbor